Shih-Wei-Lin/Electromagnetic-Induced-Transparency/README.md

 # Electromagnetic-Induced-Transparency
-Some simulation with dark state &amp; spectrum
+- Some simulation with dark state &amp;
+- spectrum base on fluxonium & Transmon